zeke-02/tinfoil-node/README.md

 ## Running the Chat Example

-To run the streaming chat example:
+The chat example demonstrates both streaming chat completions and real-time attestation verification with a visual progress UI.

 1. Clone the repository